Page loading ... Please wait.

 Printer Friendly Page

-The beauty of the Brownie is that it is made using just one bowl.
-First you melt the chocolate with the butter and then, one by one, you stir in the rest of the ingredients.
-You do not have to pull out your electric mixer, all you need is a wire whisk and spatula (or wooden spoon).
-The deep chocolate flavor of these brownies comes from semisweet chocolate and cocoa powder (either unsweetened or Dutch-processed).
-As I have stated so often with other chocolate recipes, the quality of the chocolate will affect the taste of your brownies.
+Brownies are made using just one bowl.
+First the chocolate and butter are melted and then, one by one, you whisk in the rest of the ingredients.
+The deep chocolate flavor of these brownies comes from using semisweet or bittersweet chocolate and unsweetened cocoa powder (either natural or Dutch-processed).
+As always, the quality of the chocolate you use will affect the taste of your brownies.
 So buy the best you can afford.
 When choosing a chocolate, always buy one that you enjoy eating out-of-hand.
 Look for chocolate that has a lovely shiny finish (a sign that the chocolate was cooked at the right temperature for the right amount of time) and one that has that wonderful 'snap' when you break it into pieces.
-Although this recipe calls for adding chocolate chips to the batter, you could substitute nuts (chopped walnuts or pecans) for the chocolate chips.
+Although this recipe calls for adding chocolate chips to the batter, you could substitute nuts (chopped walnuts or pecans) for the chocolate chips or just leave them out altogether.

-Brownies: Preheat oven to 350 degrees F (177 degrees C) and place the rack in the center of the oven.
-Butter (or spray with a nonstick cooking spray) an 8 inch (20 cm) square pan.
+Brownies: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Line the bottom and sides of an 8 inch (20 cm) square baking pan with foil.
+Butter the foil.

-Melt the chocolate and butter in a large stainless steel bowl placed over a saucepan of simmering water.
-Remove from heat and stir in the cocoa powder and sugar .
-Next, whisk in the vanilla extract and eggs, one at a time, beating well after each addition.
-Finally, stir in the flour, salt and chocolate chips (if using).
+Melt the chocolate and butter in a large heatproof bowl (I use stainless steel), placed over a saucepan of simmering water.
+Remove from heat and stir (or whisk) in the cocoa powder and sugar.
+Next, whisk in the vanilla extract and coffee extract (if using).
+Then, whisk in the eggs, one at a time, beating well after each addition.
+Finally, stir in the flour, salt, and chocolate chips (if using).

-Pour into the prepared pan and bake for about 30 minutes, or until a toothpick inserted in the center comes out with a little batter and a few moist clumps clinging to it.
-Do not over bake.
+Pour into the prepared pan, smoothing the top with the back of a spoon or offset spatula.
+Bake for about 25 minutes or until a toothpick inserted in the center comes out with a few moist crumbs clinging to it.
 Remove from oven and let cool on a wire rack.
 Serve at room temperature or chilled.
-These freeze very well.
+These Brownies freeze very well.

 Makes 16 brownies.